-Operation of the VGA-77 with an Atomic Absorption spectrometer (AA), Inductively Coupled Plasma Optical Emission Spectrometer (ICP-OES) or Inductively Coupled Plasma Mass Spectrometer (ICP-MS) involves the use of compressed gases and hazardous materials, including corrosive fluids.
+Operation of the VGA 77 with an Atomic Absorption spectrometer (AA) or Inductively Coupled Plasma Optical Emission Spectrometer (ICP-OES) involves the use of compressed gases and hazardous materials, including corrosive fluids.
 Unskilled, improper, or careless use of equipment can create explosion hazards, fire hazards or other hazards which can cause death, serious injury to personnel, or severe damage to equipment and property.